KHwang9883/MobileModels/brands/oneplus_en.md

 IN2013: OnePlus 8 Pro EU

-IN2015: OnePlus 8 Pro Global
+IN2015: OnePlus 8 Pro North America